ApolloNet/pdepda/contents/en/sections/elbeuf.md

         text: <p>Exclusion was then accompanied by control and repression.
 The prefects became responsible for taking the census of Jews living in France.
 Locally, the mayors were the ones who kept track of the actual numbers.</p>
         medias:
           - /files/Doc4_8FI1421.jpg
-      - document: Census of Jews in the Canton of Elbeuf, [undated].
+      - document: Census of Jews in the Canton of Elbeuf [undated].
         component: doc-top doc-multiple
         legend: RMM.
 Fabrique des savoirs, Heritage Archives (4H-ELB136)
         text: <p>A small Jewish community had lived in Elbeuf since 1848 and then developed further with the arrival of Alsatian industrialists in 1871.
 This handwritten list, probably the first, names 92 people.
 Most of these lists and files meticulously drawn up by the French administration were used to make arrests starting in 1942.</p>